Blue Jays hit 3 home runs off Chris Sale, beat Red Sox 6-3

 Hudson worked the eighth and Ken Giles pitched a 1-2-3 ninth for his 13th save in 14 opportunities.

-Blue Jays shortstop Freddy Galvis went 3 for 3 with a walk and padded the lead with a sacrifice fly off Steven Wright in the eighth.
+Blue Jays shortstop Freddy Galvis went 3 for 3 with a walk, including a double on Sale’s first pitch of the game.
+Galvis padded Toronto’s lead with a sacrifice fly off Steven Wright in the eighth.

 TRAINER’S ROOM